KDE/documentation-develop-kde-org/source/components/checkbox.rst

       .. image:: /img/Checkbox_separate_label.qml.png
         :alt: Using a separate title label for the checkbox.

--  When options are subordinate to a check box (e.g. Audio level can only be set if the Activate Audio option is selected), this relation should be visualized by indenting the sub-options.
+-  When options are subordinate to a checkbox (e.g. Audio level can only be set if the Activate Audio option is selected), this relation should be visualized by indenting the sub-options.
 There are two options to do so:

-   -  When you are using a left-aligned check box, indent the sub-options by using a horizontal spacer of SizeType "Minimum".
+   -  When you are using a left-aligned checkbox, indent the sub-options by using a horizontal spacer of SizeType "Minimum".

       .. image:: /img/Suboption_spacer.qml.png
         :alt: Aligning sub-options with a horizontal spacer of SizeType "Minimum".

-   -  When you are using a check box that is placed right to its label, indent the sub-options in the same vertical axis as the check box.
+   -  When you are using a checkbox that is placed right to its label, indent the sub-options in the same vertical axis as the checkbox.

       .. image:: /img/Suboption_right.qml.png
         :alt: Aligning sub-options with the same vertical axis as the checkbox itself.|

--  If activating a choice affects the appearance or the enabled state of other controls, place them next to the check box (group).
+-  If activating a choice affects the appearance or the enabled state of other controls, place them next to the checkbox (group).
--  Align check boxes vertically rather than horizontally, as this makes them easier to scan visually.
+-  Align checkboxes vertically rather than horizontally, as this makes them easier to scan visually.
 Use horizontal or rectangular alignments only if they greatly improve the layout of the window.
--  If certain controls in a configuration dialog are only relevant if a certain check box is checked (i.e. they are dependent controls), disable them instead of hiding them if that check box is unchecked.
+-  If certain controls in a configuration dialog are only relevant if a certain checkbox is checked (i.e. they are dependent controls), disable them instead of hiding them if that checkbox is unchecked.

--  Do not separate check box and label.
+-  Do not separate checkbox and label.
 Clicking on both the box and the label should toggle the option.

     .. image:: /img/HIG_Checkbox5.png
-        :alt: Separate check box and label
+        :alt: Separate checkbox and label

 -  Do not add line breaks.
-If necessary place an additional label below the check box.
+If necessary place an additional label below the checkbox.

 .. container:: flex